 Former Israeli Prime Minister Ariel Sharon has died at a hospital near Tel Aviv.
 He was 85.

-Mr. Sharon had been in a coma since 2006, after suffering a massive stroke.
-The hospital director said Mr. Sharon never progressed beyond a state of minimal consciousness.
 A week ago, medical officials said his kidneys and other vital organs had begun to fail.

 Mr. Sharon is perhaps best remembered as a tough leader who spared no action to defend Israelis.
 He oversaw Israel's 2005 withdrawal from the Gaza Strip.